flamableassassin/automate-api/README.md

 To start the server go to the folder in cmd [click here how to do that](https://www.youtube.com/watch?v=sjaCgavMO18) then put `node server.js` this should start up the server it should then say `IP:` copy the number into the flow.
 (I will make a youtube view on how to do this)

+if you need any help feel free to ask on my discord server: https://discord.gg/wV4uCyN